xolyn/quasi_duplicates_combiner/README.md

 # quasi_duplicates_combiner
-A Python program combining similar words in a word bag.
+A Python program combining similar words from a word bag.

 ## parameters:
 - `wordlist`: list of strings